brandonseverin/create_brandon_project/README.md

 > Documentation can be found [here](https://create-brandon-project.readthedocs.io/).

-This is a small **command line application** to help with the creation of directories for experiments or data science use.
+This is a small **command line application** to help with the creation of jupyter notebooks and directories for experiments or data science use.

 By calling `create-brandon` in the command line, the user will be prompted to answer a few questions. `brandon` will create a directory named accordingly based on the answers to the questions.
 The directory will be named based on the date and time of running `create-brandon` and will contain `data/` and `scripts/` folders as well as a jupyter notebook.
 If the user calls `create-brandon -v` they will meet Brandon and be welcomed to the matrix.